Qwer-TeX/minibox/README.md

   and toybox, but a guarantee that you can modify and distribute edited sources to fit your own needs, it one of the reasons I made the code to this project novice understandable ;).

+  Don't be surprised if you firmware extracted a embedded device and found MiniBox in there :D.